-7 DETAILED ECONOMIC ASSESSMENT
+7. DETAILED ECONOMIC ASSESSMENT

-7.1 Methodology
+7.1.
+Methodology

-The Regulatory Investment Test for Distribution requires Energex to identify the credible option that maximises the present value of net economic benefit to all who produce, consume and transport electricity in the National Electricity Market.
+The RIT-D requires Energex to identify the credible option that maximises the present value of net economic benefit to all who produce, consume and transport electricity in the NEM.

-Accordingly, a base case Net Present Value (NPV) comparison of the alternative development options has been undertaken.
+Accordingly, a base case Net Present Value (NPV) comparison of each credible option has been undertaken.
 A sensitivity analysis was then conducted on this base case to establish the option that remained the lowest cost option in the scenarios considered.